dymodi/dymodi.github.io/Research/Beacon/Beacon-Notes-on-Paper.md

 Know something about what they are doing in machine learning group

 ## Discussion with Professor
+10/12
+1. The Introduction draft 1 is rejected by the professor.
+Indoor localization is no more a meaningful topic for MobiSys, we have to find another story.
+2. We can start from the (food) delivery system and find some practical problem to solve.
+3. For example, due to complex indoor structure and layouts, it's not enough to consider only latitude/longitude and floor.
+We need to find the "distance" in terms of delivery in a higher dimension.
+(Possible feature: latitude/longitude, floor, weather, time(hour), rider age)
+4. We can ignore indoor localization or make it as a small component.

 10/10
 1. About the outline, the structure is ok.
 But we need to dig more and deeper.
 2. What is the main challenge?
 Scale?
 Food delivery?